Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 Must-See Sights in Algiers

-- The Martyrs' Memorial (Maqam Echahid): This iconic monument commemorates the Algerian War of Independence and offers breathtaking views of the city.
+• The Martyrs' Memorial (Maqam Echahid) — a monument honoring the Algerian War of Independence, with some of the best panoramic views in the city.

-- The Museum of Modern Art of Algiers (MAMA): Housed in a beautiful colonial building, it showcases contemporary Algerian and international art.
+• The Museum of Modern Art of Algiers (MAMA) — housed in a beautiful colonial-era building, showcasing contemporary Algerian and international art.

 2. Constantine: The City of Bridges